chili-b/murmur_grpc/README.md

 <a href="https://docs.rs/murmur_grpc"><img src="https://docs.rs/murmur_grpc/badge.svg" alt="Docs.rs badge"></a>
 <a href="https://crates.io/crates/murmur_grpc"><img src="https://img.shields.io/crates/v/murmur_grpc" alt="Crates.io badge"></a>

-This library was primarily created for my own purposes in order to take the pain out of interacting with Murmur's gRPC inteface.
+I made this library primarily for myself in order to simplify working with gRPC.
 All of the functionality is available, but no extensive testing has been done at this point so your mileage may vary.
-The documentation is very sparse at the moment because I am very stupid, but I intend to improve it as the library matures.
+I really don't reccommend using this in anything serious at this point in time.

 ### Example Usage